Skip to main content Accessibility help

 Grace Fielder - Professor Emerita, Russian & Slavic Studies, University of Arizona

-‘The Balkan languages is central to the study of contact linguistics.
+‘The Balkan languages are central to the study of contact linguistics.
 This comprehensive volume is the definitive resource on the linguistic issues, empirical, methodological, and theoretical, underpinning the study of the Balkan sprachbund and of language contact and convergence more generally.’

 Lenore A. Grenoble - John Matthews Manly Distinguished Service Professor, Department of Linguistics, University of Chicago